OpenVisualCloud/Media-Transport-Library/tools/ebpf/README.md

-# eBPF tools
+# eBPF based tools for IMTL

-This directory contains tools for eBPF.
+This directory contains eBPF based tools for IMTL.

-## 1. Build
+## 1. Dependencies

-Dependencies: libbpf, libxdp, bpftool, clang, llvm, gcc, libelf, zlib.
+Dependencies: libbpf, bpftool, libxdp, clang, llvm, gcc, libelf, zlib.

+If you has problems to install the dependencies for libbpf, bpftool, or libxdp, you might need to install these dependencies manually, follow libbpf page <https://github.com/libbpf/libbpf>, bpftool page <https://github.com/libbpf/bpftool>, libxdp page <https://github.com/xdp-project/xdp-tools> to build and install from source code directly.

+## 2. Build

 ```bash
 make
 ```

-## 2. Run
+## 3. Run

-### 2.1 lcore_monitor
+### 3.1 lcore_monitor

-lcore_monitor: a tools to monitor the scheduler even on the IMTL lcore.
+lcore_monitor: a tool to monitor the scheduler and interrupt event on one MTL lcore.
+The IMTL achieves high data packet throughput and low latency by defaulting to busy polling, also referred to as busy-waiting or spinning.
+To ensure peak performance, it is crucial to verify that no other tasks are running on the same logical core (lcore) that IMTL utilizes.
+For debugging purposes, the tool provides a status overview via an eBPF (extended Berkeley Packet Filter) trace point hook, which monitors the activities on a single core.

 ```bash
 sudo ./lcore_monitor --lcore 30 --t_pid 194145